cheuk-fung/Programming-Challenges/OJ/SGU/sgu-notes-10x.markdown

 When N equals 1, the answer is 1.

 103\.
 Traffic Lights
-There might be adjacent traffic lights whose colors always differ from each other.
+A SSSP problem.
+Calculate the distance (time here) carefully when relaxing the edge to the next junction and what's more, there might be adjacent traffic lights whose colors always differ from each other.

 104\.
 Little shop of flowers
 Let $f[i][j]$ denote the maximum pleasant effect if the i-th flower is